luizguilhermesj/generic-rest-api/readme.md

 app.use(genericRestApi(app, __dirname+'/models'));
 ```

 Let's assume you have just one model named `user`.
-This code will add your application the following routes:
+The first example will add your application the following routes:

 GET /user
 GET /user/:id